The U.S. Environmental Protection Agency requires wastewater treatment plants to bring BOD within limits before discharging treated wastewater

-For this reason, many wastewater treatment facilities use a faster Chemical Oxygen Demand (COD) test to estimate BOD levels.
+For this reason, many wastewater treatment facilities use a faster Chemical Oxygen Demand test to estimate BOD levels.

-The EPA-approved COD test is useful for performing rapid, frequent monitoring of treatment plant efficiency, and results allow quick response to changing conditions in the waste stream.
+The U.S. EPA-approved COD test is useful for performing rapid, frequent monitoring of treatment plant efficiency, and results allow quick response to changing conditions in the waste stream.
 The evaluation is complete in just two hours, and the reproducible results correlate with BOD and often can be used for NPDES reporting.
 Toxic materials in the sample do not affect the oxidant, so the test provides a good indicator of organic pollution in industrial wastewater containing heavy metals and cyanides.

 COD testing assesses all chemically oxidizable substances and can be directly related to the true oxygen demand imposed by the effluent if released into the environment.
 Because each organic compound differs in the amount of oxygen necessary for complete oxidization, the COD test reflects the effect of an effluent on the receiving stream more directly than measurement of carbon content.
 For more perspective on a waste stream's true organic load, Total Organic Carbon testing can be performed as a complementary analysis method to COD.